kylemarsh/itunes_playlist_sync/README.md

 increase the number.

 #### Install the Applescript Application
-Compile the applescript into an application and install it as an iTunes
+Compile the applescript into an application and install it as an Apple Music
 script:
 ```
 osacompile -o "Sync Playlists.app" sync_playlists_afp.applescript
-mkdir -p ~/Library/iTunes/Scripts
+mkdir -p ~/Library/Music/Scripts
-mv "Sync Playlists.app" ~/Library/iTunes/Scripts/
+mv "Sync Playlists.app" ~/Library/Music/Scripts/
 ```

 Credit